A Geometric Origin for the Standard Model Fermion Sector

 Abstract

-We present a compact, data-anchored framework that, from four inputs (the electron mass me, the lepton mass ratios mμ/me and mτ /me, and the Cabibbo angle θC ), computes the remaining fermion masses, the CKM and PMNS matrices, and the CP phases with propagated uncertainties.
-The mixing structure follows fixed selection rules; an allowed ∆ℓ = 2 contribution lifts |Vub| to its observed scale without introducing new tunable parameters.
+We present a compact, data-anchored framework that, from four inputs (the electron mass me, the charged-lepton mass ratios mμ/me and mτ /me, and the Cabibbo angle θC ), computes the remaining fermion masses, the CKM and PMNS matrices, and the associated CP phases with propagated uncertainties.
+Within a three-generation Standard Model with Dirac neutrinos, the mixing structure follows fixed selection rules derived from internal geometry; a single allowed rank-2 (∆ℓ = 2 in internal angular momentum) overlap lifts |Vub| to its observed scale without introducing new continuous parameters.

 Keywords: Standard Model, fermion masses, CKM matrix, PMNS matrix, CP violation, flavor puzzle, morton geometry, scalar field, unified theory, Berry curvature, gauge symmetry, Axis Model, Yang-Mills theory.